top of page

 The Misconception: “They’ll Just Learn It With Experience”

-Parents assume that game IQ magically develops after enough tournaments.
+Many parents assume that game IQ magically develops after enough tournaments.
+It doesn’t.
+Without deliberate teaching, players often learn:

-Experience without instruction makes kids more confused, not more confident.
+Experience without instruction can make kids more confused, not more confident.

 What We See Inside the Academy